PK Park: Attendance

 In 2013, the Ducks ranked 34th among Division I baseball programs in attendance, averaging 1,971 per home game.

-The park set an Oregon Ducks athletics single-game attendance record of 4,825 on June 11, 2012, in game three of the Super Regional against Kent State; the Golden Flashes defeated the Ducks 3-2.
+The park hosted an Oregon Ducks baseball single-game record crowd of 4,825 on June 11, 2012, in game three of the Super Regional against Kent State; the Golden Flashes defeated the Ducks 3-2.
 To increase the stadium's capacity for postseason play, two temporary stands were erected beyond the left-center field wall.

 The overall attendance record was set in 2017 when 5,097 fans attended a July 4 contest between the Eugene Emeralds and Boise Hawks.
 The game went on for 20 innings - the longest ever for any professional baseball game to be played on the July 4th Independence Day holiday.